Lucasus/lukaszwiatrak/src/_posts/2017-09-09-fundamental-concepts-polymorphism.markdown

 In this blog post I'll explain what _polymorphism_ is.
 Let's start with a definition:

-> Polymorphism is the provision of the same interface to entities of different types.
+> Polymorphism is an ability to have a variable or value that can have many different types.

-In other words, we can have entity that has many different types.
-The code that interacts with it doesn't need to know what is an actual type of the entity.
-It only needs to know (and operates on) common interface of those types.

-_Entity_ in definition above means a variable, value or function. _Interface_ is a set of operations that entity provides (or a single signature if an entity is a function)
+Languages that provide this ability are called _polymorphic languages_.
+Function which operands (values of its parameters) can have many different types is called _polymorphic function_.

-_Type_ is defined here as a set of values
+_Type_ in definitions above is defined as a set of values.
+Saying that _value x has a type X_ means that value x belongs to the type X.

+Types in programming languages also often have corresponding interfaces that describe what operations type provides.

+If a variable or value is polymorphic (can have different types), then those types should share a common structure (interface), so the code that operates on it is identical regardless of what is the actual type of this variable or value.

 **Taxonomy**